Burbank International Film Festival

 The Burbank International Film Festival (BIFF) is an annual film festival held since 2009 in Burbank, California, United States.
 It was founded by Val Tonione, and awards are distributed to filmmakers that have focused on social and environmental issues.

+In 2023, the festival honored filmmaker Tim Burton at their 15th annual film festival.

 2009

 It ran from March 22 to 29 at the Woodbury University.

 2010

 It ran from July 31 to August 7 at the Woodbury University.
 The winners were: